 What Employers Cannot do

-If the employee has been threatened or fired in lieu of the compliant, they can seek damages from their employer.
+If the employee has been threatened or fired in lieu of the complaint, they can seek damages from their employer.
 This includes:

 It is important to note that the Act cannot be used to ask for punitive damages.
 The lawsuit for retaliatory discharge can be filed in court within five (5) years of the action.
 If you think you have the right to do so, get in touch with attorneys at the Law Office of Michael T. Smith today.